zaja/oxyminicart/README.md

 6. Click "Save Changes and Activate" button

-2.Now lets add Reusable part in Oxygen Builder
+2.Now let's add Reusable part in Oxygen Builder
 -------------------------------------------------

 1. Go to Oxygen > Templates and click "Add New Reusable Part"